-Sodexo is the exclusive provider of alcoholic beverage service on the campus of University of Southern Indiana.
+Sodexo is the exclusive provider of alcoholic beverage service on the University of Southern Indiana campus.
 For sponsored events held on University-owned or -leased properties outside of 8600 University Boulevard, alcoholic beverages must be completely catered by an established firm that is currently licensed by the State of Indiana Alcohol and Tobacco Commission with an "off-premises" permit.

-It is the responsibility of the USI event planner to arrange for alcoholic beverage service with the caterer at least three weeks in advance of the event.
+It is the responsibility of the assigned USI Special Events and Scheduling event planner to arrange for alcoholic beverage service with Sodexo at least three weeks in advance of the event.
+For sponsored events held on University-owned or -leased properties outside of 8600 University Boulevard, it is the responsibility of the financial manager to arrange for alcoholic beverage service with the off-campus caterer.